realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; City/location name

 For each World Clock time zone, a city or location name can be configured.
 For example "SYDNEY" or "LORD HOWE".
-This name will be shown every few seconds alternately with time.
-If the name is 9 characters or less (8 on the A-Car display), it will be displayed together with time.
+See immediately below for how it is used.

+##### &#9193; Show names permanently

+If _City/Location names_ are short enough to fit next to time:
+- If this option is checked, the location name will be shown permanently instead of the date
+- If this option is unchecked, the location name will be shown every few seconds, for a few seconds, instead of the date.

+If _City/Location names_ are too long to fix next to time, this option is ignored and the location name will be shown every few seconds, for a few seconds, instead of date and time.

 #### <ins>Alarm settings</ins>